bpfman/bpfman/README.md

 [image-build.md](docs/developer/image-build.md)).
 To build with local changes, use the following commands.

-If you are building bpfd for the first time OR the ebpf code has changed:
+If you are building bpfd for the first time OR the BPF code has changed:
 ```console
 $ cargo xtask build-ebpf --libbpf-dir /path/to/libbpf
 ```